The manufacturers of epinephrine auto-injectors have extended their U.S. savings programs through 2018.

 - AUVI-Q® – AUVI-Q is available for $0 out of pocket for all commercially insured patients, including those with high-deductible plans, who acquire AUVI-Q through the direct delivery service.
 AUVI-Q is available free of charge to patients with a household income of less than $100,000 who do not have government or commercial prescription drug coverage.
 Find the terms and conditions and form to download on Kaléo's AffordAbility™ program page.

 - EpiPen 2-Pak® – Use the Mylan Specialty My EpiPen Savings Card® to reduce out-of-pocket expenses, up to a maximum of $300 per EpiPen 2-Pak prescription.
 The card remains valid for up to six two-packs per year.
-The card is available at epipen.com/copay.
+The card is available at epipen.com/co-pay.
 Expires Dec.
 31, 2018.
 Mylan also has a Patient Assistance Program to help low income families.
+Or call Mylan Customer Relations at 1-800-395-3376 to speak with a representative.

 - Generic Epinephrine Auto-Injector – Lineage Therapeutics Inc.’s offers a “$50 Off Savings Card” that can reduce the amount of your out-of-pocket expense up to $50 per Impax Laboratories generic epinephrine auto-injector two-pack.
 Learn more about the Impax Laboratories’ FDA-approved epinephrine Injection, USP Auto-Injector and the terms and conditions of their savings card.